mltomlins0n/QANotes/PegaNotes (SSA).md

 * **PegaDATA** - contains info such as cases, assignments, and case history.

 * **External Databases** - creating an **external class** allows you to manage the data read from and written to an external database.

 ___

+<a name="integrate"></a>
+## Data Integration (Unit 37)

+Pega integrates with external systems using **connectors**.
+You can parse, convert, and map data in either direction to or from the clipboard with a connector.

+You can invoke Connectors from data pages and activities.
+Use data pages to read or pull data from the external system.
+Use activities to write or push data to the external system.

+The invocation of a connector involves five components:

+* Data page or activity – Specifies the connector to use and data transforms for request and response mapping.

+* Data transforms – Maps the data structure of your application to the integration clipboard pages, which correspond to the format expected by the service.

+* Connector rule – Uses the integration clipboard pages to build the request according to the protocol and service definition, invokes the service, and parses and places the response on the integration clipboard pages.

+* Mapping rules – For most connectors, mapping rules are used to build outgoing and parsing incoming messages.

+* External system – Exposes the service called

+Pega provides connectors for a wide range of industry-standard protocols and standards.
+Standard connectors include SOAP, REST, SAP, EJB, JMS, MQ, File, and CMIS.

+When an external system requests data from a Pega application, Pega can provide it using **services**.
+Services allow you to expose the data and functionality of your application to external systems.

+You can parse, convert, and map data in either direction to or from the clipboard, much like with connectors.

+Pega provides services for a wide range of industry-standard protocols and standards, including SOAP, REST, EJB, JMS, MQ, and File.

+___